-4. discrimination, harassment, bullying, and cyberbullying which includes a person's actual or perceived: race, color, weight, national origin, ethnic group, religion, religious practice, disability, sex, sexual orientation, gender, gender identity and expression.
-Gender identity is one's self-conception as being male or female, as distinguished from actual biological sex or sex assigned at birth.
+- 3. defamation, which includes making false or unprivileged statements or representations about an individual or identifiable group of individuals that harm the reputation of the person or the identifiable group by demeaning them; - 4. discrimination, harassment, bullying, and cyberbullying which includes a person's actual or perceived: race, color, weight, national origin, ethnic group, religion, religious practice, disability, sex, sexual orientation, gender, gender identity and expression.
+Gender identity is one's self-conception as being male, female, nonbinary, etc. as distinguished from actual biological sex or sex assigned at birth.
 Gender expression is the manner in which a person represents or expresses gender to others, often through behavior, clothing, hairstyles, activities, voice or mannerisms.
 The Board further recognizes harassment is not always necessarily based upon a person's actual or perceived characteristics and the Board seeks to protect every student from harm regardless of whether the student is a member of a specific category as set out above.
-Further, the Board recognizes harassment can include acts that reasonably cause or can reasonably expect to cause a student to fear for his/her physical safety and it is the policy of the District to prevent and/or respond to such actions.

-5. selling, using or possession obscene material;

-6. using vulgar or abusive language, cursing or swearing;

-7. using and/or possessing a cigarette, cigar, pipe, electronic cigarette, "vape", chewing or smokeless tobacco or any other related paraphernalia;

-8. possessing, consuming, selling, distributing or exchanging alcoholic beverages or illegal substances, or being under the influence of either "illegal substances" including inhalants, marijuana, synthetic marijuana, cocaine, LSD, PCP, amphetamines, heroin, steroids, look-alike drugs, and any substances commonly referred to as "designer drugs";

-9. inappropriately using or sharing prescription and over-the-counter drugs;

-10. gambling of any type;

-11. indecent exposure is the exposure to others of the private parts of the body in a lewd or indecent manner;

-12. initiating a report warning of fire or other catastrophe without valid cause, misuse of 911, or discharging/tampering with a fire extinguisher.

-- H. Engage in any form of academic misconduct.
+Further, the Board recognizes harassment can include acts that reasonably cause or can reasonably expect to cause a student to fear for his/her physical safety and it is the policy of the District to prevent and/or respond to such actions. - 5. selling, using or possession obscene material; - 6. using vulgar or abusive language, cursing or swearing; - 7. using and/or possessing a cigarette, cigar, pipe, electronic cigarette, "vape", chewing or smokeless tobacco or any other related paraphernalia; - 8. possessing, consuming, selling, distributing or exchanging alcoholic beverages or illegal substances, or being under the influence of either "illegal substances" including inhalants, marijuana, synthetic marijuana, cocaine, LSD, PCP, amphetamines, heroin, steroids, look-alike drugs, and any substances commonly referred to as "designer drugs"; - 9. inappropriately using or sharing prescription and over-the-counter drugs; - 10. gambling of any type; - 11. indecent exposure is the exposure to others of the private parts of the body in a lewd or indecent manner; - 12. initiating a report warning of fire or other catastrophe without valid cause, misuse of 911, or discharging/tampering with a fire extinguisher. - H. Engage in any form of academic misconduct.
 Examples of academic misconduct include, but are not limited to: - 1.
 Plagiarism- the practice of taking someone else's work or ideas and passing them off as one's own. - 2.
 Cheating- act dishonestly or unfairly in order to gain an advantage - 3.
-Copying- make a similar or identical version of; reproduce.

-4. Altering records- change or cause to change in character or composition, typically in a comparatively small but significant way to any academic or school-related record.

-5. Assisting another student in any of the above actions.

-I. Engage in off-campus misconduct that interferes, or can reasonably be expected to substantially disrupt the educational process in the school or a school function.
-Such misconduct includes, but is not limited to, threatening or harassing students or school personnel through any means off campus, including cyberbullying.
+Copying- make a similar or identical version of; reproduce. - 4.
+Altering records- change or cause to change in character or composition, typically in a comparatively small but significant way to any academic or school-related record. - 5.
+Bartering of goods or services for monetary gain or other sell services or goods to gain money or in exchange for an alternate service. - 6.
+Assisting another student in any of the above actions. - I. Engage in off-campus misconduct that interferes, or can reasonably be expected to substantially disrupt the educational process in the school or a school function.
+Such misconduct includes, but is not limited to, threatening or harassing students or school personnel through any means off campus, including cyber-bullying.